Unipotent Ideals and Harish-Chandra Bimodules: Canonical quantizations

 \begin{proof} By Theorem \ref{thm:LosevHC}, it suffices to show that $\Gamma_k(0) = \Gamma_k$ for $1 \leq k \leq t$.
 By Proposition \ref{prop:Gamma0Kleinian}, the characters of $\Gamma_k/\Gamma_k(0)$ are in bijection with $W^{ae}_0/W^a_0 = W/W = 1$.
 Thus, $\Gamma_k/\Gamma_k(0)$ has no nontrivial characters.
 Because $X$ satisfies (\ref{eq:noE8condition}), we have that $\Gamma_k$, and hence $\Gamma_k/\Gamma_k(0)$, is solvable.
 A solvable group with no nontrivial characters is trivial. \end{proof}

-\begin{rmk} The purpose of this remark is to explain the special role of the quantization parameter $0\in \fP$.
+\begin{rmk} In this remark we explain the special status of the quantization parameter $0\in \fP$.
 Let $Y$ be a $\QQ$-factorial terminalization of $X$, and consider the set of isomorphism classes of graded formal quantizations of $Y$ (for definitions, see e.g. \cite[Sec 2.2]{Losev_isofquant}).
 By \cite[Cor 2.3.3]{Losev_isofquant}, this set is in natural bijection with $\fP$.
 Recall that a graded formal quantization $\mathcal{D}_{\hbar}$ comes with a lattice $\mathcal{D}_{\hbar^d}$ over $\CC[[\hbar^d]]$.
 We say that $\mathcal{D}_{\hbar}$ is \emph{even} if there is a graded anti-automorphism $\mathcal{D}_\hbar \to \mathcal{D}_\hbar$ which restricts to an involution of $\mathcal{D}_{\hbar^d}$ sending $\hbar^d$ to $-\hbar^d$.
 It follows from the results of \cite[Sec 2.3]{Losev_isofquant} that the graded formal quantization of $Y$ corresponding to the parameter $0 \in \fP$ is the unique even such. \end{rmk}

-\subsection{Invariants in canonical quantizations: case of Kleinian singularities}
+\section{Invariants in canonical quantizations: case of Kleinian singularities}

-Suppose $\widetilde{X} \to X$ is a finite Galois cover of conical symplectic singularities (cf. Section \ref{subsec:coverings}) and let $\Pi$ denote the Galois group.
-We get a quantization of $X$ by taking the $\Pi$-invariants in the canonical quantization of $\widetilde{X}$.
-This quantization, which is typically not canonical, will play an important role in Sections \ref{sec:nilpquant} and \ref{sec:centralchars}.
+Suppose $\widetilde{X} \to X$ is a finite Galois cover of conical symplectic singularities (cf. Section \ref{subsec:coverings}).
+The Galois group $\Pi$ acts on $\CC[\widetilde{X}]$ by graded Poisson automorphisms and $\CC[\widetilde{X}]^\Pi\xrightarrow{\sim} \CC[X]$.
+By Proposition \ref{prop:automorphisms}, the $\Pi$-action lifts to the canonical quantization $\cA_0^{\widetilde{X}}$ of $\CC[\widetilde{X}]$.
+The algebra of invariants $(\cA_0^{\widetilde{X}})^{\Pi}$ has the structure of a filtered quantiation of $X$.
+It is important to note that this quantization is typically not canonical.
 In this section and the next, we will compute its quantization parameter.
 First, we handle the case of Kleinian singularities.

 Let $\Sigma = \CC^2/\Gamma$ be a Kleinian singularity, let $\Gamma'$ be a normal subgroup of $\Gamma$, and consider the induced Galois cover